THE BASICS:

 Did we know Dottie had dwarfism when we adopted her?

 No. Dottie was only 4 months, so we had no idea of her final size but naturally assumed she had plenty of growing to do!
 Over the next few months, Dottie’s personality blossomed, and we fell in love with her quirky character - but she remained the same size.
-Dottie appeared the way a 4-6month old Griffon would and weighted in at a slender 1.7kg.
+Dottie appeared the way a 4-6month old Griffon would and weighed in at a slender 1.7kg.
 In December 2019, little growth, we took Dottie to the vet and so began our path to a diagnosis.

 How did Dottie come into our life?